 I think it’s never a bad plan to have a VPN.
 Sometimes, websites you might commonly use block traffic from certain countries.
 Mauritius can be one of these countries because web developers don’t often think about Mauritius.
 Using a VPN might slow down your internet speed a little bit.

 I have used different VPNs over my 10+ years of traveling that are very similar.
 However, NordVPN is much more affordable than the other providers—especially if you get the yearly or two-year plan.
 I have the Basic two-year plan which comes down to €4/month.
-If you want to try NordVPN, you can sign up via this link.
+If you want to try NordVPN, you can sign up via this link and get 3 months for free.
 It’s a referral link, so if you sign up I might, might, receive a commission from NordVPN for pointing you in their direction.